Winter War: Negotiations

 On 5 October 1939, the Soviets invited a Finnish delegation to Moscow for negotiations.
+Juho Kusti Paasikivi, the Finnish envoy to Sweden, was sent to Moscow to represent the Finnish government Furthermore, the negotiations were attended by Stalin in person, signalling the seriousness of the effort.
+Paasikivi would later recount his surprise over the friendly atmosphere in which the delegation was received, and mentioned the pleasant manners of Stalin towards them.

-Juho Kusti Paasikivi, the Finnish envoy to Sweden, was sent to Moscow to represent the Finnish government.
-The Soviet delegation demanded that the border between the USSR and Finland on the Karelian Isthmus be moved westward to a point only 30 km east of Viipuri (Vyborg) and that Finland destroy all existing fortifications on the Karelian Isthmus.
+The meetings began on 12 October, with Molotov's offer of a mutual assistance pact, which the Finns immediately refused.
+To the Finns' surprise, Molotov dropped the offer and instead proposed an exchange of territory.
+The offer stipulated that the Finnish-Soviet border on the Karelian Isthmus be moved westward to a point only 30 km east of Viipuri (Vyborg) and that Finland destroy all existing fortifications on the Karelian Isthmus.
 Likewise, the delegation demanded the cession of islands in the Gulf of Finland as well as Rybachy Peninsula (Kalastajasaarento).
 The Finns would also have to lease the Hanko Peninsula for 30 years and to permit the Soviets to establish a military base there.
-In exchange, the Soviet Union would cede Repola and Porajärvi from Eastern Karelia, an area twice the size as that of the territory demanded from Finland.
+In exchange, the Soviet Union would cede Repola and Porajärvi from Eastern Karelia (2120 square miles), an area twice the size as that of the territory demanded from Finland (1000 square miles).

+The Soviet offer divided the Finnish government: Gustaf Mannerheim had argued for an agreement, being pessimistic of the Finnish prospects in a war against the Soviet Union.
+But the Finnish government was reticent in reaching an agreement out of mistrust for Stalin: there was a fear of repeated follow-up demands, which would have put the future of Finnish sovereignty in danger.
+There were also those, such as Foreign Minister Eljas Erkko and Prime Minister Aimo Cajander, and the Finnish intelligence in general, who mistook the demands and the Soviet military build-up as a mere bluff on the part of Stalin, and were thus disinclined to reach an agreement.

-The Soviet offer divided the Finnish government but was eventually rejected with respect to the opinion of the public and Parliament.
-On 31 October, Soviet Foreign Minister Vyacheslav Molotov publicly announced Soviet demands in public to the Supreme Soviet.
-The Finns made two counteroffers to cede the Terijoki area to the Soviet Union.
-That would double the distance between Leningrad and the Finnish border but was far less than the Soviets had demanded.
-The Finns would also cede the islands in the Gulf of Finland.
-The Finnish delegation returned home on 13 November and took for granted that the negotiations would continue.
+The Finns made two counteroffers that would cede the Terijoki area to the Soviet Union.
+This would have doubled the distance between Leningrad and the Finnish border, but was far less than the Soviets had demanded.
+The Finns would also cede the islands in the Gulf of Finland, but they would not agree to lease any territory to the USSR for military purposes.